RUNNING TRACK ETIQUETTE

 - Never confront people who behave poorly on the track.
 If it’s really worrisome, you need to go to the coach or to a school or parks official.
 (Walk away if you have to or even leave the area.)

-- If the track is associated with a school, school teams like track and cross country have priority.
+- If the track is associated with a school, school teams like “track and field” and “cross country” have priority.

 - Be respectful of others and do not create dangers.

-- No clothing, bags, keys, or water bottles are to be placed on the track itself.
+- No clothing, bags, keys, water bottles, warm-ups, sweats, windbreakers, shoes, socks, or similar articles are to be placed on the track itself.

 - No soccer balls.
 (No balls of any kind.)